at7211/nestjs-zod/packages/example/README.md

 - **Perfect TypeScript integration** with IntelliSense
 - **Drop-in replacement** for `@ObjectType`/`@InputType`
 - **Built-in validation** using the same Zod schema
+- **Two flexible approaches**: minimal decorators or maximum type safety with inheritance
+- **No schema duplication** when using inheritance approach

 ## Testing GraphQL Queries